 Application for admission to the School of Professional Development is made to a specific program for a designated degree or certificate.
-Additional admission requirements are listed in each program's section of this publication.
+Additional admission requirements are listed in each program's section of the Bulletin website.
 To be considered for admission, all applicants must submit a completed application online as well as the following documentation to the graduate program:

-- A. One official copy of any transcript from any undergraduate college or university attended, from which a degree was conferred.
+- 1. One official copy of any transcript from any undergraduate college or university attended, from which a degree was conferred.
 If transcripts are in a foreign language, authoritative English translations are required in addition to the original documents.
-See Academic FAQs under Transcripts for a list of acceptable translation services.) - a.
-For Post-Master's Advanced Graduate Certificates an official transcript from a graduate college or university from which a master's degree was conferred will be accepted. - B. Note: Educational systems that cannot be compared to the United States must be evaluated by a US credentials evaluation service before admission can be finalized. - C. Zero Three letters of recommendation depending on individual program requirements - D. Scores for the Graduate Record Examination (GRE) General Test sent directly from ETS (photocopies are not acceptable) for Master of Arts in Teaching Programs only.
-Applicants seeking admission to the AGC Finance Program must submit GMAT scores.
-Other test scores may be required for admission to some programs and are outlined on each program's admissions page. - E. Documented proficiency in English for international students (see the English Proficiency Requirements for Non-Native Speakers of English below for details).
+See Academic FAQs under Transcripts for a list of acceptable translation services.) - For Post-Master's Advanced Graduate Certificates an official transcript from a graduate college or university from which a master's degree was conferred will be accepted. - 2.
+Note: Educational systems that cannot be compared to the United States must be evaluated by a US credentials evaluation service before admission can be finalized. - 3.
+Up to three letters of recommendation depending on individual program requirements. - 4.
+Scores for the Graduate Record Examination (GRE) General Test sent directly from ETS (photocopies are not acceptable) for Master of Arts in Teaching Programs only.
+Applicants seeking admission to the AGC Finance Program must submit GMAT

+- scores.
+Other test scores may be required for admission to some programs and are outlined on each program's admissions page. - 5.
+Documented proficiency in English for international students (see the English Proficiency Requirements for Non-Native Speakers of English below for details). - 6.
+Any other documentation stated by SPD as a requirement for specific program's admission (ex: a copy of permanent or professional teaching certification.)

-To fill out an application, students must go to stonybrook.edu/spd and create an online account.
+To fill out an application, students must go to the SPD application portal and create an online account.
 A nonrefundable application fee will be charged via credit card when submitting the online application.
 All applicants are required to pay the application fee.
 Exceptions can be found under Waiver of Application Fee.